Holy Wisdom Orthodox Mission

 All of this being said, it may be that the priest reads a prayer composed by the local bishop on the occasion of a recent or local circumstance, such as a natural disaster.
 The priest might also extemporaneously lead us in prayer for an immediate local concern.

-The normal Sunday morning service is called the “Divine Liturgy.”
+The Sunday morning service is called the “Divine Liturgy.”
 It includes:

 Litanies – responsive prayers.